 “Life moves pretty fast.
 If you don’t stop and look around once in a while, you could miss it.”

-After six years and over $12,000 worth of studying, training, and coaching, I’m more direct response marketer and copywriter than an architect.
+After six years and tens of thousands of dollars’ worth of studying, training, and coaching, I’m more direct response marketer and copywriter than an architect.

 I wake up in the wee morning hours writing copy and content for my clients.
 I spend my hour-long commutes to and from work listening to marketing podcasts and training.
 Thinking of ways to help you cut the fat out of your marketing efforts and get ahead in your market.

-While working as an architect, my eyes and ears are looking at how my fellow architects and I react to the product marketing we get hit with all day long.
+While working as an architect, my eyes and ears are picking up how my fellow architects and I react to the product marketing we get hit with all day long.

 My mission is simple: To help as many companies like yours as possible get better and better at connecting with and educating architects.

-As marketing legend, Dan Kennedy says, “Helping you go from an annoying pest to a welcome guest.”
+As marketing legend, Dan Kennedy says, I’m here to “Help you go from an annoying pest to a welcome guest.”

-One of the top questions I get is why an architect would want to help building product marketers and salespeople.
+One of the top questions I get is why an architect like me would want to help building product marketers and salespeople like you.
 And, to be honest, it didn’t start that way.

 When I started learning marketing and copywriting in 2011, it was purely selfish.
 I was looking at starting my own firm and fell in love with the marketing part of a business.
 So, I started looking for ways to help other architecture firms to improve their marketing and messages.
 And I did help a couple firms along the way.

 But the turn came in 2014.
 I was looking to write a guide to help young architects succeed in the business.
-So I sent out a survey to young architects to see where they needed the most help.
+So I surveyed young architects to see where they needed the most help.
 I saw a lot of responses indicating a negative feeling toward the sales reps for building products. “…less than trustworthy…”, “…give off a stereotypical used-car salesman vibe…”, and so on.
 NOT GOOD!